Abhinav-ark/timetable_csea/README.md

 <br>

+> [!Note]
-> ❗If You Want to suggest a change in tasks you can either raise an Issue (or) fork the repository, commit changes and create a Pull Request.
+> If You Want to suggest a change in tasks you can either raise an Issue (or) fork the repository, commit changes and create a Pull Request.

 # Attributions
 - `App Icon`: Calendar icons created by Freepik - Flaticon